Lake Lanier Fishing Report March 2016

 Lanier: Level: 0.4 feet below full pool.
-Temp: Low to mid 40s.
-Clarity: Lightly stained on the main lake with stain in the backs of the creeks.
+Temp: High 40s to 50.
+Clarity: The water is lightly stained on the main lake and has medium stain in the backs of the creeks.

 Other Articles You Might Enjoy